Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 - Run end-to-end on the three sample repos first, then generalize

-What stood out: Forge didn't force a browser walk-through.
+What stood out: Forge did not force a browser walk-through.
 GitHub already exposes a clean REST API for almost every field I asked for.
 So the skill picked that path, validated it on the three sample repos, and emitted a local skill:

 .agents/skills/github-repo-research/